-Mike Modano's no. 9 became the first jersey to be retired by the Prince Albert Raiders organization in a emotional pre-game ceremony on Friday.
+Mike Modano's no. 9 became the first jersey to be retired by the Prince Albert Raiders organization in an emotional pre-game ceremony on Friday at the Art Hauser Centre.
 Herald photo by Perry Bergson

 It's been 24 years since Mike Modano left the Prince Albert Raiders and the WHL behind to join the Minnesota North Stars in the NHL, but he still knows his way around town.